adejongh93/ParkingManagement/README.md

 ## What's next:

+Allow the API to receive datetimes when registering entry and exit

 Offers for vehicles that need to access the parking several times during the month (new type of vehicle)

 Relation between Person and Vehicle (owner, choffer, etc.)